NBIA Patient Registry and Biobank

 What is a biobank?

-Blood and tissue samples, for example, are collected and systematically documented in a biomaterial bank.
+In a biomaterial bank, blood and tissue samples, for example, are collected and systematically documented.
 These can contribute to a better understanding of the biochemical processes of NBIA diseases and to therapy research.

 Technical University of Munich